-Currently, you must build TI-RTOS examples using the provided makefiles outside the IAR Embedded Workbench IDE.
-The executable files you build will have a \.out file extension.
-To build an example project, follow these steps:
+Alternately, if you want to build TI-RTOS examples from the command line, you can use the provided makefiles outside the IAR Embedded Workbench IDE.
+The executable files you build will have a .out file extension.
+To build an example project from the command line, follow these steps:

 - 1. Move to the board-level directory of the destination you specified for the examplesgen command.
-For example, if you built the examples tree in C:\myfiles and you are using the MSP-EXP430F5529 board, move to the C:\myfiles\tirtos 1 20 ## ## examples\IAR\MSP EXP430F5529 directory. - 2.
+For example, if you built the examples tree in C:\myfiles and you are using the MSP-EXP430F5529 board, move to the C:\myfiles\tirtos_1_21####examples\IAR\MSP_EXP430F5529 directory. - 2.
 Use a text editor to edit the makedefs file in that directory. - 3.
-Modify the CODEGEN\INSTALLATION\DIR variable in the makedefs file as needed to make it point to the location of the IAR compiler.
+Modify the CODEGEN_INSTALLATION_DIR variable in the makedefs file as needed to make it point to the location of the IAR compiler.
 For example: